Inflammasome Series [Four Pieces]

 Fundamental in the inflammatory process is the inflammasome (upper panel), an organelle which forms in our cells in response to "danger" signals such as infection or injury, Composed of several types of protein "subunits," the inflammasome, once assembled, activates an otherwise quiescent enzyme, caspase 1.
 This enzyme produces a protein known as Interleukin-1, one of the major mediators of inflammation.
 A ribbon model of IL-1 appears in the bottom panel.

 Interleukin-1 triggers vasodilitation (opening of small blood vessels) and increased vascular permeabilitiy (leakiness) of blood vessels, both hallmarks of inflammation and causes of the redness and swelling..
 Recent work has demonstrated that antibodies to IL-1 can have a beneficial effect on atherosclerosis, a condition to which inflammation contributes.
-Winding gently through the background is the artery, carry red blood cells, and towards the bottom, atherosclerotic plaque.
+Winding gently through the background is the artery, carrying red blood cells, and towards the bottom, atherosclerotic plaque.
 Because white blood cells are typically stained with a blue dye for visualization, they are shown within the atherosclerotic plaque as blue cells with a dark blue nucleus and with yellow (cholesterol) crystals, the latter characteristic of atherosclerotic plaque.

 These four pieces are in the collections of: